California Fisheries Q&A with Dan Bacher

 Dan

 The big story is the state of Central Valley and Delta native fish, including salmon, of course.
 They are currently at a crisis point – the worst ever.
 Several species – including some salmon runs – are at the literal point of extinction.
-One Delta fish is already extinct, and now we’re poised to lose several more.
+One Delta fish is already extinct in its original habitat, and now we’re poised to lose several more.

 C-WIN